Delhi GM Open: Narayanan, Deepan, Abhijeet, Diptayan, Petrosyan continue winning streaks on Day 3 - www.lokmattimes.com

 Delhi GM Open: Narayanan, Deepan, Abhijeet, Diptayan, Petrosyan continue winning streaks on Day 3

-New Delhi, June 9 Day 3 of the 21st Delhi International Open Grandmasters Chess Tournament 2025 delivered another ...
+New Delhi [India], June 9 : Day 3 of the 21st Delhi International Open Grandmasters Chess Tournament 2025 delivered ...

-New Delhi, June 9 Day 3 of the 21st Delhi International Open Grandmasters Chess Tournament 2025 delivered another thrilling chapter at Tivoli Gardens, Chattarpur, as Round 4 featured several high-stakes matchups and standout performances from both Indian and international contenders.
+New Delhi [India], June 9 : Day 3 of the 21st Delhi International Open Grandmasters Chess Tournament 2025 delivered another thrilling chapter at Tivoli Gardens, Chattarpur, as Round 4 featured several high-stakes matchups and standout performances from both Indian and international contenders.

-Among international players, GM Manuel Petrosyan, GM Mihail Nikitenko, GM Mamikon Gharibyan, GM Boris Savchenko, and GM Luka Paichadze also continued their winning runs with confident performances.

-The day also saw key draws in closely contested games, including GM Aleksej Aleksandrov vs GM Karthik Venkataraman, and IM Aronyak Ghosh vs GM Mikulas Manik, as top boards fought to hold ground in an increasingly tight field.
+The day also saw key draws in closely contested games, including Aleksej Aleksandrov vs Karthik Venkataraman, and Aronyak Ghosh vs Mikulas Manik, as top boards fought to hold ground in an increasingly tight field, as per the Delhi GM Open press release.

-Adding to India’s strong showing at the top, IM Dinesh Sharma and IM Harsh Suresh notched up important wins to stay in the lead group while GM Aditya S. Samant continued his consistent run with another solid victory, keeping himself in contention as the tournament progresses.
+Adding to India's strong showing at the top, Dinesh Sharma and Harsh Suresh notched up important wins to stay in the lead group, while Aditya S Samant continued his consistent run with another solid victory, keeping himself in contention as the tournament progresses.

-A noteworthy performance came from Bivor Adak, who held GM Pantsulaia Levan to a draw - a result that reflects the grit and growth of India's grassroots chess talent.
+A noteworthy performance came from Bivor Adak, who held Pantsulaia Levan to a draw a result that reflects the grit and growth of India's grassroots chess talent.

 Organised under the aegis of the All India Chess Federation, the event remains a cornerstone of India's competitive chess calendar and a true celebration of the sport's growing appeal.